 - Deliver Fast: Deliver small, incremental releases quickly.

-- Optimize the Whole: Focus on the entire value stream, not just individual parts.
+- Optimize the Whole: Focus on improving the entire workflow, not just individual parts.

 Several tools and techniques support the implementation of Lean principles: